Osama-A-Abbas/simple-posts-app/README.md

 If you are having a rough time with Laravel Check the youtube videos.
 I did a detailed explanations and recorded a real-dev like experience, no edits😌 errors full🔥 and how to solve them😎.

-On YouTube:
+Check my YouTube guide:

-(Laravel PostsApp) Part 1: User Authentication in Laravel using Sanctum https://youtu.be/yywe5CLnkrw
+(Laravel PostsApp) Part 1: User Authentication using Sanctum https://youtu.be/yywe5CLnkrw